PavanRangani/docs/docs/prd/tax/entity-status.md

   - for both group records are sorted in alphabetical order
 - If a legal entity has 2 different form number tax returns in the same year, both will appear in separate lines.
 Do not repeat the name of the entity in this case.
 - On hover shows hover effect.
 On click open that tax return in same legal entity.
-- Show proper message for Grantor types trust.
 - List the joint section as first for both Joint and Individuals.

 ## UI Rule

 Mockup of Individuals & Joint //TODO

-- Allows to download pdf of Entity status for the selected year.
-See this //TODO
-  - Download file name: {Legal Entity name}-{Selected Year}-entity status-report.pdf

 ## Download PDF